paragonie/awesome-appsec/README.md

 A curated list of resources for learning about application security.

-Maintained by [Paragon Initiative Enterprises](https://paragonie.com) with contributions from the application communities.
+Maintained by [Paragon Initiative Enterprises](https://paragonie.com) with contributions from the application security and developer communities.

 # Contributing